appbaseio/Docs/content/docs/data/import/from-shopify.md

 sidebar: 'docs'
 ---

+**Note**: This guide applies when using ReactiveSearch with Elasticsearch or OpenSearch only.

-Appbase.io natively supports importing your Shopify store's data into appbase.io through the dashboard GUI.
+ReactiveSearch.io natively supports importing your Shopify store's data through the dashboard GUI.

 You can navigate here from the `Explore Cluster > Develop > Import` menu.